Microsoft-Web/HOL-ASPNET45AndVisualStudio2012/HOL.md

 	_Locating the cursor_

-1. Press the **spacebar** to display the color picker.
+1. Delete the **colon** (:) and write it again to display the color picker.
 Notice that the first colors you will see are the most frequent colors of your site.
 If you click the white color, its HTML color code (#fff) will replace the current color code in the stylesheet.

  	![Color picker](./images/Color-picker.png?raw=true "Color picker")